swamp/script/crates/pretty-print/README.md

 This crate is a debugging and inspection tool for developers working on the Swamp compiler.
 It takes complex internal representations like the Abstract Semantic Graph (`swamp_semantic::Expression`), type structures (`swamp_types::Type`), symbol tables (`swamp_modules::SymbolTable`), etc., and formats them into indented, color-coded strings.

-It utilizes `swamp-source-map-lookup` to potentially include source text snippets and `yansi` for terminal colorization.
+It utilizes `swamp-source-map-lookup` to include source text snippets and `yansi` for terminal colorization.

 ## Key Features